Nabeel (actor)

+Early and personal life

+Nabeel Zafar was born on 1 September 1968 in Layallpur (now Faisalabad), Punjab, Pakistan and resides in Karachi, Pakistan.

+He married Salma Nabeel on 1 January 2000 and they have four children.

 Career

-Nabeel has worked in the television industry since the early 1990s in PTV plays such as "Din" telecast in 1992.
+Nabeel has been active in the television industry since 1990 in PTV plays such as Din telecast in 1992.
 He played a doctor in PTV's popular show Dhuwan in 1994.

 Later, he started appearing regularly in the television serials at PTV, playing lead parts in Ajaib Khana, Shahla Kot, Alao and Qissa Saat Raaton Ka.
-In 2009 he started playing the lead role in ARY Digital's sitcom, Bulbulay.
+In 2009 he started producing and playing the lead role in ARY Digital's sitcom, Bulbulay.
 Nabeel joined BOL Entertainment as President and CEO.